um-grex/grex-docs/content/english/storage/data-sharing.md

 The directory you wish to share should be owned by the group and permitted to the group.
 For example:

 {{< alert type="warning" >}}
-In the following example and for demonstration purpose, we have used __/global/scratch__ but the instructions could be applied to __/project__ directories as well.
+In the following example and for demonstration purposes, we have used __/global/scratch__ but the instructions could be applied to __/project__ directories as well.
 {{< /alert >}}

 {{< highlight bash >}}